mrkkrp/megaparsec-site/tutorials/fun-with-the-recovery-feature.md

 First, we will write parser that can parse entire program in this language as list of ASTs representing equations.
-Then we will make it failure-tolerant in a way, so when it cannot parse particular equation, it does not stop, but continues its work until all input has been analyzed.
+Then we will make it failure-tolerant in a way, so when it cannot parse particular equation, it does not stop, but continues its work until all input is analyzed.

 ## Parser without recovery